 Section XII: The Captivity of Judah, the Return, and Beyond

-211—The Babylonian and Persian Empires (Miscellaneous sources) Tells the historical background of the kingdom that took Judah captive and the kingdom that conquered these captors some years later.
+211—The Babylonian and Persian Empires (Miscellaneous sources) Tells the historical background of the kingdom that took Judah captive and of another kingdom that conquered these captors some years later.

-213—You Beheld a Great Image (Daniel 2) Tells of Daniel interpreting King Nebuchadnezzar’s dream through God’s power where the magicians and wise men could not; the dream was of a latter-day kingdom that would fill the earth.
+213—You Beheld a Great Image (Daniel 2) Tells of Daniel interpreting King Nebuchadnezzar’s dream through God’s power where the magicians and wise men could not; the dream was of many kingdoms, including a latter-day kingdom that would break these other kingdoms into pieces and fill the earth.

-214—We Cannot Serve Your Gods (Daniel 3) Tells of the Hebrew captives—Shadrach, Meshack, and Abednego—refusing to bow before a pagan idol and being thrown into a fiery furnace; they were protected from harm and promoted to high position by the king.
+214—We Cannot Serve Your Gods (Daniel 3) Tells of the Hebrew captives—Shadrach, Meshack, and Abednego—being thrown into a fiery furnace because they refusing to bow before a pagan idol; they were protected from harm and promoted to high positions by the king.

-215—The Great Tree (Daniel 4) Tells of Daniel interpreting the king’s dream in which a great tree represented King Nebuchadnezzar and whose dominion extended to the ends of the earth, was cut down to a stump, and was then restored; the dream was fulfilled.
+215—The Great Tree (Daniel 4) Tells of Daniel interpreting the king’s dream in which a great tree represented King Nebuchadnezzar and whose dominion extended to the ends of the earth; the tree was cut down to a stump, and was then restored; the dream was fulfilled.

-216—An Everlasting Kingdom (Daniel 7) Tells of Daniel’s dream of four great beasts representing powerful kingdoms of the earth; then all kingdoms lost dominion and Jehovah set up His own kingdom, which was everlasting.
+216—An Everlasting Kingdom (Daniel 7) Tells of Daniel’s dream of four great beasts representing powerful kingdoms of the earth; it tells how all these kingdoms lost dominion when Jehovah set up His own everlasting kingdom.

 217—The Time of This Vision is the Time of the End (Daniel 8) Tells of another dream of Daniel in which he saw the rise and fall of many kings and kingdoms, represented by various beasts and their horns.
-The last king, one of fierce countenance, will stand against the Prince of princes and will be destroyed.
+The last king, represented by a stout horn of fierce countenance, will stand against the Prince of princes and will be destroyed.

 218—The Handwriting on the Wall (Daniel 5) Tells of Daniel being called to interpret strange handwriting that appeared on the wall at a great feast.
-The essence of the message was the overthrow of Babylonia, which took place that night.
+The message was of the overthrow of Babylonia, which took place that very night.

-219—In the Lions’ Den (Daniel 6) Tells of Daniel being cast into the lions’ den because jealous men tricked the king into enacting a statute to prohibit prayer.
-King Darius prayed for Daniel, Daniel was unharmed, and Daniel’s accusers were thrown to the lions.
+219—In the Lions’ Den (Daniel 6) Tells of Daniel being cast into the lions’ den because jealous men tricked the king into enacting a statute prohibiting prayer.
+King Darius prayed for Daniel; Daniel was unharmed, and his accusers were thrown to the lions.

 220—He Shall Confirm His Covenant (Daniel 9) Tells of Daniel’s contrition and a visit to him by the Angel Gabriel informing him that the captivity of the Jews would end according to a prophecy of Jeremiah and that the Messiah would confirm his covenant.